Upgrading to Ubuntu 20.04 LTS

 The whole process takes around 20mins.

-Once complete the system will prompt to reboot again, after which you will be good to go.
+Once complete the system will prompt you to reboot again, after which you will be good to go.

 The server summary page in ServerWand will reflect the new OS version.